The immersive Programs

 For more payment information, visit the tuition page on our website.

-Can I get a refund if I decide to leave the full- or part-time program after it starts?
+Can I get a refund if I decide to leave the immersive program after it starts?

 Refunds are available within the first five weeks of the program.
 For specific information about our refund policy, please refer to the regulatory section of our website.